gpetruc/p2-scouting-clients/apache/README.md

 The unpackers produce a RecordBatch where the Puppi objects are saved as a List of Struct with the data contents saved as `float`, `float16`, or integers.
 The batch size defaults to 1 orbit.

-A simple validation can be run with `make run_test_unpack`, and some performance studies with `DATAFILE=/path/to/file make run_test_speed`
+A simple validation can be run with `make run_tests`, and some performance studies with `DATAFILE=/path/to/file make run_test_speed`

-The code is tested with Apache Arrow from `/cvmfs/sft.cern.ch/lcg/views/LCG_104/x86_64-centos8-gcc11-opt/setup.sh`
+The code is tested with Apache Arrow from the LCG dev3cuda and 104 builds